Magnus Wolff Eikrem: Malmö FF

 On 26 January 2015, Eikrem signed a three-year contract with Swedish champions Malmö FF.
 On 22 February 2015, Eikrem scored one goal and made two assists in his first competitive match for the club, a cup fixture against Assyriska FF that Malmö won 3–0.

 Seattle Sounders FC

 Eikrem joined Seattle Sounders FC on 30 January 2018.
 He was waived on 20 July 2018.

 Return to Molde

 On 25 July 2018, Eikrem returned to Molde after five years away, signing a four-and-a-half-year contract.
 The day after, on 26 July, he made his first appearance since returning to the club as a 65th minute substitute in a 3–0 home victory over Laçi in the Europa League.
 He played an important role in Molde's title-winning season in 2019, and was nominated to the Eliteserien Player of the Year award.
 Eikrem finished the 2019 season with 13 goals in 33 appearances in all competitions.

 Ahead of the 2020 season, on 17 January, Eikrem was announced as Molde's new captain.

+KFUM

+On 16 February 2026, KFUM announced that Eikrem had signed a two-year contract with the club.
+He made his debut for KFUM as an 80th minute substitute in their 2–0 home win against IK Start in the 2026 Eliteserien.